 It is critical to the correctness of the 4-way handshake that at least one bit differs in each message.
 Within the 4-way handshake, the messages are distinguished by the Encrypted Key Data bit (0 in message 1 only), the Key Ack bit (1 in message 1 and message 3 only) and the presence of RSNEs and/or Multi-Band elements (in message 2 but not in message 4).

-Group key handshake messages are distinct from 4-way handshake messages because they set the Key Type bit differently.
+Group key handshake messages are distinct from 4-way handshake messages because they set the Key Type bit differently, and are distinguished from each other by the Key Ack bit (1 in message 1 only).
 Request messages are distinct from 4-way handshake and group key handshake messages because they set the Request bit differently.

 Change 12.7.4 EAPOL-Key frame notation as follows: